Download the report [1MB]

 G. STATELESS PERSONS

-There are no recent, reliable statistics on the number of stateless persons in the country, but observers estimated there were tens of thousands, most of whom had permanent resident status.
+There were no recent, reliable statistics on the number of stateless persons in the country, but observers estimated there were tens of thousands, most of whom had permanent resident status.
 Most stateless residents were native born, of Chinese heritage, and from families that have resided in the country for generations.
 Other stateless residents included members of indigenous tribes, whose lands span Brunei and the neighboring Malaysian state of Sarawak, and the foreign wives of Malay Muslim men.
-The vast majority of stateless persons held a certificate of identity, which functions as a passport.
-Certificate holders have some rights similar to those of citizens, including rights to subsidized health care and education.
-The government has no data available on stateless persons who hold no form of residency or certificate of identity.
+Most stateless persons held a certificate of identity, which functions as a passport.
+Certificate holders have some rights like those of citizens, including to subsidized health care and education.
+There were no known reliable data on stateless persons who hold no form of residency or certificate of identity.

 Stateless persons may apply for citizenship if they are adults born in the country and resident for 12 of the last 15 years, provided they pass a test demonstrating sufficient knowledge of Malay culture and language.
-Women married to citizens and the minor children of citizens who did not obtain citizenship at birth–such as children of citizen mothers and permanent resident fathers–may also apply.
-Members of the stateless community who passed the Malay culture and language test have for years reported a de facto suspension of citizenship approvals for stateless adult residents, with many reporting that although five to 10 years had elapsed since they passed their test they still had not been granted citizenship.
-The minister of home affairs noted that most of the 389 applicants awarded citizenship during the year had married Malay Muslim citizens and were not members of the ethnic Chinese community, although the local press did highlight two members of the ethnic Chinese community who gained citizenship.
+Women married to citizens and the minor children of citizens who did not obtain citizenship at birth – such as children of citizen mothers and permanent resident fathers – may also apply.
+Members of the stateless community who passed the Malay culture and language test have for years reported a de facto suspension of citizenship approvals for stateless adult residents, with many reporting that although five to 10 years had elapsed since they passed their test, they still had not been granted citizenship.
+In March the minister of home affairs reported during the Legislative Council sessions that 1,975 applicants had been awarded citizenship since 2017.
+Most had married Malay Muslim citizens and were not members of the ethnic Chinese community.

 Section 3.
 Freedom to Participate in the Political Process